‘Healthy’ Foods To Avoid For Losing Weight – Monica May

 Packaged soups do not carry half as many health benefits of natural soup simply because nutrition cannot be stored for such a long time.

-Besides, all the preservatives used to improve the shelf life of these perishable goods destroys the antioxidant qualities of the vegetables, adding up on sodium and carbs.
+Besides, all the preservatives used to improve the shelf life of these perishable goods destroy the antioxidant qualities of the vegetables, adding up on sodium and carbs.

 So, make sure to cook your soups at home, or don’t have them at all.